neerajvashistha/neerajvashistha.github.io/_posts/2016-01-20-Deadly-Linux-Commands.md

 title: Deadly Linux/Unix Commands
 ---

 These commands are highly likely to disrupt the normal functioning of a working Linux/Unix Distros, It is expected from the READER not to try them as they may cause loss to someone else.
-Please keep in mind these command must be expermented on, for the sake of curosity on virtual machine or an old Linux Box which has no use.
+Please keep in mind these command must be experimented on, for the sake of curiosity on virtual machine or an old Linux Box which has no use.

 	mkfs.ext3 /dev/sda